imboowa/Python/README.md

 I have tried machine learning since it is an essential algorithm in life and cyber age.
 Well, I have linear regression in my hand and multiple linear regression.
 I love to understand the concept rather than master the emerging libraries hence when something breaks, I am in to fix but not code.
 It is kind of a Math teacher, he teaches you the algorithm but doesn't code it but he can fix them problem when he looks through your debugger.

 # [multiple.py](https://github.com/imboowa/Python/blob/main/multiple.py)
-This one is more like linear regression but more inputs are involved it like previously we had `y = mx + b` but here we have `y = m1*w1 + m2*w2 + ... + b`.
+This one is more like linear regression but more inputs are involved it like previously we had `y = mx + b` but here we have `y = (m1 * w1) + (m2 * w2) + ... (mn * wn) + b`.
 So multiple inputs give it the name multiple linear regression.
 I really love discovering algorithms because they are logical, simple, and fast.

 # Website
 [Immanuel Mboowa](https://imboowa.github.io/ImmanuelMboowa/index.html)